SQream/sqream_docs/reference/sql/sql_statements/dml_commands/copy_from.rst

 In general, ``COPY`` moves data between file-system files and SQream DB tables.

 .. note::
+   * Learn how to migrate from CSV files in the :ref:`csv` guide
    * To copy data from a table to a file, see :ref:`COPY TO<copy_to>`.
    * To load Parquet or ORC files, see :ref:`CREATE EXTERNAL TABLE<create_external_table>`